 It is important to note that businesses’ scores may decrease based on the behavior of their partners.
 This means enterprises need to think very carefully about who they do business with in China.

 As the China social credit system is still in a state of evolution, it is impossible to say with certainty what exactly the negative consequences are.
 That said, based on those elements that are currently in place, as well as existing regional pilots, potential negative effects of a bad score once fully implemented include:

 In addition, businesses of individuals need to consider the negative effects that the actions of a person or business can create for others due to a poor social credit score.

 For example, engaging with companies that have a low social credit score (such as those that are ‘blacklisted’) can reduce one’s own social credit score.
 In addition, if an individual with a poor social credit rating opens a business, the business may automatically begin with a low social credit score.

-The majority of megacities and mid-sized cities in China have already implemented a trial-period of the social credit system.
-In these trials, the government tracks as much of a resident’s day-to-day actions as possible.
+The majority of megacities and mid-sized cities in China have already implemented a trial period of the social credit system.
 There are many ways to lose points and lower one’s social credit score, depending on the city where the offense takes place.
 Some of the more trivial score-lowering actions include: